The Basic Rules of Roulette

 The single most important decision in roulette is which wheel you play on.
 This choice has a bigger impact on your results than any betting strategy.

-| Variant | Pockets | House Edge | Best For |
+| Variant | Pockets | House edge | Best for |

 |---|---|---|---|

-| French Roulette (La Partage) | 37 | 1.35% | Even-money bet players — best edge available |
+| French Roulette + La Partage | 37 | 1.35% | Even-money players — best edge available |

 | European Roulette | 37 | 2.70% | All players — global standard |

-| American Roulette | 38 | 5.26% | Experience only — avoid if European available |
+| American Roulette | 38 | 5.26% | Avoid if European available |

-| Mexican Roulette | 39 | 7.69% | Novelty only |
+| Mexican / Triple Zero | 39 | 7.69% | Novelty only — always avoid |

 Table Etiquette